neilg63/file-organiser/README.md

 ### Dev Notes

 This is an alpha release.
+If anyone finds this useful, I may package it for release for the major operating systems and make all textual output localisable.